-- History and visit the Rue d’Assas in Paris
+- History and visit rue d’Assas in Paris

 History and visit the Rue d’Assas in Paris